Dasharo/twpm-docs/docs/development/verilog_modules.md

 Source code: [Dasharo/verilog-tpm-fifo-registers](https://github.com/Dasharo/verilog-tpm-fifo-registers)

 This module implements TPM register space.
-It also handles locality transitions and TPM interrupt generation.
+It also handles locality transitions, TPM interrupt generation and command finite state machine.
 Register values are reported accordingly to the current state.
 Registers not defined by PC Client specification return 0xFF on reads, and writes are dropped.

-In the future this module will also contain command finite state machine.
-Until then, `TPM_STS` and `TPM_DATA_FIFO` registers are not supported - writes are ignored and reads return 0xFF, just as for any other unimplemented register.

-The module is located between host interface module (LPC or, in the future, SPI) and module responsible for communication with MCU.
-At this point, the latter is not yet implemented and no connections towards it are defined.
+The module is located between host interface module (LPC or, in the future, SPI) and memory buffer for TPM commands and responses.
+It also exposes hardware interface that is translated by top module into software interface for TPM stack running on NEORV32 processor.

-**NOTE: this submodule is not included in the top level module at this point.**

 ![TPM registers module](/images/regs_module.svg)